sobi0508/Simple-portfolio-/README.md

 *Acknowledgments*

-- [Your Name] - Developer and Designer
+- [Sobiya] - Developer and Designer